This introduction is the Preface to my hot-off-the-press paperback (also available in Kindle and Kobo e-book formats)!

 And so the brisk, stage-whispered, Orwellian-but-fooling-no-one euphemism “Whitby Hospital” was almost instantly and universally adopted.

-Apparently the Whitby town planners — including my Great Uncle Herb Pringle, Head of the Public Utilities Commission or PUC (and if you think the local wags could resist making PUC the acronym for “Pringle’s Useless Crew” then you underestimate the sharp wit of country folk) — these high-minded men, after establishing the measurements of Centennial Park with reference to The Golden Mean and limning the classical perfection of the Four Corners Dairy Bar, had decided that the citizens of Whitby, gradually becoming unhinged as the years passed, would get more bang for their tax bucks from an institution into whose maw they could quietly disappear, and without arousing too much comment.
+Apparently the Whitby town planners—including my Great Uncle Herb Pringle, Head of the Public Utilities Commission or PUC (and if you think the local wags could resist making PUC the acronym for “Pringle’s Useless Crew” then you underestimate the sharp wit of country folk)—these high-minded men, after establishing the measurements of Centennial Park with reference to The Golden Mean and limning the classical perfection of the Four Corners Dairy Bar, had decided that the citizens of Whitby, gradually becoming unhinged as the years passed, would get more bang for their tax bucks from an institution into whose maw they could quietly disappear, and without arousing too much comment.

-This disappearance, being unlike a regular hospital stay and more or less understood as permanent, would demand only the occasional visit by resentful kin bearing potted begonias.
+This disappearance, being unlike a regular hospital stay and understood as more or less permanent, would demand only the occasional visit by resentful kin bearing potted begonias.

 Because, you know.